DanielVanNoord/System.Windows.Forms/README.md

 # System.Windows.Forms for .Net Core running on Windows and Linux
-This is a early stage and experimental port of Mono's System.Windows.Forms and a few additional libraries to .Net Core 3.1.
+This is a early stage and experimental port of Mono's System.Windows.Forms and a few additional libraries to .Net 6.0+.
 This allows Winforms code to run on both Windows and Linux (and possibly MacOS in the future).

-Rather then porting Mono's implementation of System.Drawing to .Net Core 3.1 I ported Mono's System.Windows.Forms onto System.Drawing.Common.
+Rather then porting Mono's implementation of System.Drawing to .Net 6.0 I ported Mono's System.Windows.Forms onto System.Drawing.Common.
 Note that on Linux you will need some native libraries.

 Even though this is highly experimental and unsupported it does work (at least for me).

+As of Alpha 4 this targets .Net 6.0 instead of .Net Core 3.1.

 A Demo on my Raspberry Pi 4, built and running on the Pi using .Net Core 3.1.
 ![](RaspberryPi-Demo.PNG)